hauanitech/hauanitech/README.md

 ## Hi there! 👋

 I'm Dylan PETERANO, a junior developer with a passion for coding.
-As a computer science student, I'm excited to explore the world of programming and software development.
+As of now I'm still a computer science student, Feel free to ask anything or give your oppinion on my projects.

 ## About Me

 Currently based in Tahiti, Toahotu, I'm working at Natimai Solutions.
-I am a junior developer and a computer science student, eager to expand my skills and contribute to exciting projects.

 ## Skills & Technologies